-At Great Park Academy, the Special Educational Needs Co-ordinator is Denise Waugh.
-Ashlee Bottley supports the SENCO in the role of the Learning Support Lead.
+At Great Park Academy, the Special Educational Needs Co-ordinator is Ashlee Bottley.

-The Local Authority Governors with responsibility for Special Educational Needs, for Great Park Academy are Gill Milne and Elizabeth O'Mahony.
+The Local Authority Governor with responsibility for Special Educational Needs, for Great Park Academy is Eleanor Dawson.

 INTRODUCTION

 This policy replaces all of our previous SEN policies.
 It relates to children with special educational needs (SEN) and disabled children and young people.